dsuprunov/python-statista-programming-challenge/README.md

   ```bash
   pip install -r requirements.txt
   ```
-  By default (without environmental parameters), a local SQLite database `census.db.sqlite3` will be created from a local CSV file `./Input_Dataset.csv`.
+  By default (without environmental parameters), a local SQLite database `./data/census.db.sqlite3` will be created from a local CSV file `./data/Input_Dataset.csv`.
   <br/>
   <br/>
-  If you prefer to use PostgreSQL and/or change the location of the input CSV file, please check the `.env` file, and remember to import it into the current environment before running the script.
+  If you prefer to use PostgreSQL and/or change the location of the input CSV file, please check the `.env` file, and remember to import it into the current environment before running the script(s).
   <br/>
   In case you decided to use PostgreSQL, please create both the user and the database.
   <br/>